CERTCC/SSVC/doc/md_src_files/040_stakeholders-scope.md

   - **Relevant** implies that the impacted component must be in the chain of abstraction moving upward from the location of the flaw.

   - **More abstract** means that the impacted component is at least one level of abstraction above the specific location of the vulnerability.
-For example, if the vulnerability is localized to a single line of code in a function, then the function, the module, the library, the application, the product, and the system it belongs to are all "more abstract."
+For example, if the vulnerability is localized to a single line of code in a function, then the function, the module, the library, the application, the product, and the system it belongs to are all “more abstract.”

   - **Discrete** means there is an identifiable thing that can be remediated (e.g., the unit of patching).